 Colorized Civil War Photos That Bring America’s Deadliest Conflict To Life

-The growth of photography in the middle of the 19th century kicked off, among many other things, a revolution in the recording of history.
-Momentous events and public figures could now be documented in real time in a way that hadn't been possible before unless you were actually there to bear witness.
+The growth of photography in the middle of the 19th century kicked off a revolution in the recording of history.
+Momentous events and public figures could now be documented in real-time in a way that hadn't been possible before unless you were actually there to bear witness.

 Yet this revolution can sometimes be difficult to appreciate today, with old photos in sepia tones that look alien in our vibrantly-colored modern world.
 This is precisely what makes colorized photos of a period such as the Civil War both revelatory and important historical documents.

-More than just artistic reproductions, such colorizations — like the color photos of the Civil War in the gallery above, produced by specialist Matt Loughrey — restore the immediacy of the actual historical events in question.
+More than just artistic reproductions, such colorizations restore the immediacy of the actual historical events in question.

-Library of CongressAfrican-American Union soldiers at Dutch Gap, Virginia in November 1864.
+Library of CongressA colorized photo of African American Union soldiers during the Civil War.
+Dutch Gap, Virginia.
+November 1864.

-Before photography, people were used to seeing drawings or paintings of an event, pulled from the fallible memories of an artist or from the secondhand accounts of witnesses long after the fact.
-For most of human history, this was all the public could access -- if they were lucky.
+Before the dawn of photography, people were used to seeing drawings or paintings of an event, pulled from the fallible memories of an artist or from the secondhand accounts of witnesses long after the fact.
+For most of human history, this was all the public could access — if they were lucky.

 But photography brought the immediacy and stark truths of important events to the masses for the first time — no matter that it was black and white for audiences who had never seen a photograph of any kind before.

-And today — with color cameras on the phones we all carry around in our pockets — pictures of, say, Union Gen. William Tecumseh Sherman in varying shades of gray can feel like distant artifacts from another world.
-However, a colorized photo of the Civil War general reminds us that he was once very much a flesh-and-blood person, one who was critically important to one of American history's defining chapters.
+And today — with color cameras on the phones we all carry around in our pockets — pictures of, say, Union Gen. William Tecumseh Sherman in shades of gray can feel like artifacts from another world.
+However, a colorized photo of the Civil War general reminds us that he was a flesh-and-blood person, one who was important to one of American history's defining chapters.

-How The Civil War Turned Photography From A Novelty Into A Mass Medium
+How The Civil War Transformed Photography From A Novelty Into A Mass Medium

 Mütter MuseumOn June 18, 1864, a cannon shot took both of Alfred Stratton's arms.
-He was just 19 years old.
+He was just 19 years old at the time.

-As a result, the American Civil War became the first armed conflict to be extensively documented through photography (with the Crimean War the only possible precursor).
-Intrepid photographers like Alexander Gardner and Mathew Brady took cameras onto the battlefields of the Civil War and captured its grim realities, stripping the conflict of the romance around war commonly found in earlier periods.
+As a result, the American Civil War became one of the first armed conflicts to be extensively documented through photography (with the Crimean War the only possible precursor).
+Intrepid photographers like Alexander Gardner and Mathew Brady took their cameras out onto the battlefields of the Civil War and captured its grim realities, stripping the conflict of the romance around warfare that had been commonly found in earlier periods.